mariokonrad/marnav/README.md

 ### IO

-- Reading data from serial ports (NMEA, SeaTalk)
+- Reading data from serial ports (NMEA, SeaTalk).
+  Available only if the environment supports the implementation, typically a Linux system.

 ### Geodesic Functions